coolcorexix/squad-relative-gui/react.journaling.md

 - I found it very hard to concentrate and to make derivative contribution (such as reporting error to repo, make tweet from some new tricks and tips) while doing the main task.
 I might make sense to have a MD workspace to all these for me :cry
 ```

+- Please try to fix `localStorage?.setItem(serializedKey, stringify) -> ReferenceError: localStorage is not defined` tmr